cloud-66-internal/help.cloud66.com/_rails/the-basics/adding-updating-deleting.md

 Deleting an application will not delete your cloud servers - remember to delete the servers from your cloud account.
 </p></div>

-To delete an application, visit your application overview page and click _Delete Application_ in the right sidebar.
+To delete an application, visit your Application Overview and click _Delete Application_ in the right sidebar.
 You will have to confirm this action.